eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 [CIR.2024.2979] specifies three main requirements for pseudonyms:

-1. [WebAuthn] defines the technical specification for pseudonyms.
+1. [W3C WebAuthn] defines the technical specification for pseudonyms.
 2. The pseudonyms the wallet Unit generates must be unique for each Relying Party.
 3. The pseudonyms can be used either stand-alone or in combination with other attested attributes.